LAVS-TM/PySpark/README.md

 ## Machine Learning

-The **machine learning** part is quite simple, we want to predict the stock for the future using our dataset (here the `CLOSE` variable)
+The **machine learning** part is quite simple, we want to predict the stock for the future using our dataset (here the `CLOSE` variable).

 We are using the **Root Mean Square Error** (RMSE) which is a standard way to measure the error of a model in predicting quantitative data.
 We are also using the **R2_score**.